carbon-design-system/carbon-platform/docs/day-to-day-development.md

 ### 3. Run unit tests

-Depending on the scope of your work, run one of the following from the top-level in the repo:
+Depending on the scope of your work, run one of the following from the top-level in the repo.

 ```
-npm run all:test
+npm run test
 ```

-This will run all unit tests against all workspaces in the repo.
-If you're only working on one specific package or service, you can instead run the `test` script for that service specifically with something like:
+If run from the top-level, `npm run test` will run all unit tests across the entire repo.
+If run from a package or service directory, it will only run the tests for that particular workspace.

+If you want to run tests for some, but not all workspaces in the repo, you can use something like the following:

 ```
-npm --workspace services/logging-service run test
+npm --workspace services/logging-service --workspace packages/logging run test
 ```

 ### 4. Make sure commits reference GitHub issues